Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên12/09/2023

-An animal rights group is calling for researchers at Tulane University (Louisiana, USA) to be fired, accusing them of "serious" violations of international protocol on killing mice in laboratories, The Guardian reported.
+An animal rights group is calling for the dismissal of researchers at Tulane University in Louisiana, USA, for allegedly "seriously" violating international protocol on killing mice in laboratories, The Guardian reported.

-Specifically, the Tulane University research team is said to have killed lab mice with scissors and a blunt blade, and used outdated anesthetics to relieve pain.
+Specifically, the Tulane University research team is said to have killed lab mice with scissors and a blunt blade, and used outdated anesthetics to reduce pain.

 The violations were then reported to the federal Office of Laboratory Animal Welfare (Olaw) by an organization called Stop Animal Exploitation Now.